BerniHacker/CV/README.md

 To access the HTML files, please use the links contained in the md files.

 > NEW!
+(19.11.2018): <code>Using_a_Web_Service.html</code> This program prompts for a location, contacts a web service, retrieves JSON data corresponding to the web service and the user-defined location and finds some data. | <sub>http://htmlpreview.github.io/?https://github.com/BerniHacker/Python/blob/master/Using_a_Web_Service.html</sub>

+> NEW!
 (19.11.2018): <code>Extracting_JSON_Data.py</code> This program prompts for a URL, reads the JSON data from that URL, extracts some data and does some calculation. | <sub>http://htmlpreview.github.io/?https://github.com/BerniHacker/Python/blob/master/Extracting_JSON_Data.html</sub>

 > NEW!
 (19.11.2018): <code>Extracting_XML_Data.py</code> This program prompts for a URL, reads the XML data from that URL, extracts some data and does some calculation. | <sub>https://github.com/BerniHacker/Python/blob/master/Extracting_XML_Data.py</sub>